 Menopause and Sleep: Why it Changes and How to Improve it

-Sleep quality is more than just a nightly comfort – it plays a crucial role in overall health during menopause.
+Sleep quality is more than just a nightly comfort – it plays a crucial role in overall health during perimenopause.
 Poor sleep can affect mood, memory, heart health, metabolism, and even bone strength, making it essential to address sleep changes rather than dismiss them as “just part of aging.”

-This guide takes a practical, evidence-based approach to help women understand why sleep changes occur during menopause and what strategies – from lifestyle adjustments to medical treatments – can support better rest and overall well-being.
+This guide takes a practical, evidence-based approach to help women understand why sleep changes occur during perimenopause through menopause and what strategies – from lifestyle adjustments to medical treatments – can support better rest and overall well-being.

 Why Does Menopause Disrupt Sleep?